tjcsl/gitbook/machines/other/saruman.md

-# Auckland
+# Saruman

-**Auckland** is a physical machine residing in the CSL Machine Room.
+**Saruman** is a physical machine residing in the CSL Machine Room.
 It currently does nothing.
+(Purpose TBD)

 ## Technical Specifications